rust-rse/reed-solomon-erasure/README.md

 The source code copied directly from Nicolas Trangez's project repo are under the MIT License as used by the project, the files are in `NicolasT_reedsolomon`

 #### TL;DR
-All files are released under MIT License
+All files are released under the MIT License